In this blog post, you’ll learn how to build a React.js PDF viewer using the react-pdf

 is an excellent choice for developers who want to integrate PDF viewing functionality into their React applications.
 Here are some key benefits:

-component is essential for loading PDF files, and for optimized performance, it is recommended to define any configuration options outside the React component, using hooks likeuseMemo
+component is essential for loading PDF files, and for optimized performance, its recommended to define any configuration options outside the React component using hooks like useMemo

-Community Support: With around 950K weekly downloads on npm,
+✅ Community support — With around 950K weekly downloads on npm, react-pdf

 has a large and active community.
 This means you can find ample resources, examples, and support from other developers who use the library.